Chuck Grassley: Early life and education

 Grassley was born on September 17, 1933 in New Hartford, Iowa.
-He is the son of Ruth (née Corwin) and Louis Arthur Grassley.
-He was the third of five children, having 2 brothers and 2 sisters.
+He is the son of Ruth and Louis Arthur Grassley.
+He was the third of five children, with two brothers and two sisters.

+His paternal grandparents, Gottlieb and Bertha (Waak), emigrated from Germany and used the last name "Graeessle".
+Gottlieb committed suicide by hanging in April 1900.
+Gottlieb's son, Charles, also died by suicide, shooting himself in his car on November 4, 1935.

 In August 1920, Ruth Grassley was among the first four women to vote in Iowa.
 Her son did not know about this until many years after her death, when a constituent showed him an article about it.
 The women had voted in a school election.
 In 2019, he gave a speech describing her achievement.

 Grassley was raised on a farm; his childhood home did not have electricity or indoor plumbing.
+Grassley's parents were originally Democrats but switched their allegiance to Republican after Franklin D. Roosevelt ran for a third term.

 Grassley graduated from New Hartford Community High School in 1951.
+He was class president three times and valedictorian of his class of 17 students.
 At Iowa State Teachers College (now the University of Northern Iowa), he earned a Bachelor of Arts in 1955 and a Master of Arts in political science in 1956.
 He pursued a Ph.D. in political science at the University of Iowa, but did not complete the degree.
 During his time as a student, Grassley joined the social-professional Alpha Gamma Rho fraternity.

 In 1955, Grassley's brother Louis Grassley Jr. died as a result of a traffic accident in New Hartford.
-In 2014, Chuck became the last Grassley sibling alive when his sister Genevieve died.
 His brother Kenneth died in 2001 and his sister Lois in 2006.
+Chuck became the last surviving Grassley sibling in 2014, when his sister Genevieve died.

-Early career
+Early political career

-In the 1950s, Grassley farmed and worked in factories in Iowa, first as a sheet metal shearer and then as an assembly line worker.
+While he was at the Teachers College, Grassley had a job in Waterloo running an IBM machine.
+In the 1950s, he worked in factories in Iowa, first as a sheet metal shearer at Universal Hoist Company in Waterloo.
+He worked in an assembly line at Waterloo Register Company from 1961 until it closed in 1971.
 From 1967 to 1968, he taught at Charles City College.

+State House and U.S. House

+Grassley first ran to represent Butler County in the Iowa House in 1956, announcing his candidacy in February 1956.
+He ran in the Republican primary against Wayne W. Ballhagen.
+Grassley lost with 1,042 votes to Ballhagen's 1,122.

-Grassley represented parts of Butler County in the Iowa House of Representatives from 1959 to 1975.
-He then served in the United States House of Representatives from 1975 to 1981.
+Grassley then ran in 1958 and won, representing parts of Butler County in the Iowa House of Representatives from 1959 to 1975.
+At 25, he was the youngest member of the Iowa House when he started his career.
+During his tenure, Grassley released "Grassley Reports", a weekly newsletter on the happenings in the Iowa State House published from 1959 to 1974.

+Grassley served in the United States House of Representatives from 1975 to 1981.